-Doo Prime Forex broker promises leverage up to 1:400 on major currency pairs, alongside a 1.1 or 1.3 pips spread (not that bad) and a minimum deposit of $100 and $5000 on its two trading accounts respectively.
+Doo Prime Forex broker promises leverage up to 1:400 on major currency pairs, alongside a spread that goes as low as 1 pip and a minimum deposit of $100 and $5000 on its two trading accounts respectively.

 We weren’t able to find any information about the methods that traders will have in terms of Doo Prime withdrawals and deposits, but judging by the fact that they promote a “partnership” between banks like the Bank of America and HSBC, it’s easy to believe that they use Wire transfer and credit cards the most.

 Once again, we don’t know about the fees on these deposits or withdrawals, yet we can speculate that there will be some charges on the transactions you make, simply because Doo Prime doesn’t really strike us as a customer-oriented brokerage.